This guide first covers the 70’s classic designs up to the most modern designs (up to 2018).

 The Smokers Satisfaction is a flared-out version of the previously successful Satisfaction, designed to carry more weight.
 This design is probably the most famous all-rounder and certainly one of the most successful designs ever.
 It has proved successful at all levels with a variety of crew weights, and is still going strong today.
 A variant of this design is the Fadeaway.

 It is noted for being a good all rounder, and is a reasonably fast tacker.
 It is good in light airs and was certainly the most successful design of the late seventies.
 It won the Championships in 1975, 1977 and 1980, and won the Inlands in 1974 and 1977 (Fadeaway won in 1974).
-The design still wins open meetings and many club races, and as an example of the design's durability came 22nd and 24th in two of the 1987 Championship races with 24 stone on board (fleet of 88, medium wind)
+Strengthened and updated examples of this design still win open meetings on restricted water and many club races.

 In it’s time a very good open water boat for lightweights.
 Extremely stable, but very slow tacking, and thought to be unsuitable for restricted water.
 Beam 6'10" (2.09m).
 Suitable for under 20 stone.

 Several varieties of this design exist, with improved weight carrying ability and light weight performance, merging into the Hooligan design.
 The best known variant is the W.T.
 Special Infidel which finished 4th & 5th in the 1974 championships, 5th in 1975 and 10th in 1979.